 Submission No. Submission

 1. Objection and Comment:

 Very concerned at the latest submission in regards to the City of Kalamunda rates increase to rate payers.
-We totally object to the rate increase, considering property values have dropped by 10% percent, rental returns have dropped by 15%, RBA is considering rate reduction as the economy is struggling and has low growth prospects, record high unemployment rate.
+We totally object to the rate increase, considering property values have dropped by 10% percent, rental returns have dropped by 15%, RBA is considerin struggling and has low growth prospects, record high unemployment rate.
 We as tax payers have to learn to live within our means, state government have slapped us with even more increases.
 As a rate payer, it's disappointing we don't get a lot for our rates, compared to many other councils.

 2. Objection and Comment:

 I would like to dispute the proposed Rates increase for the 2019/2020 year.
 The increase is not justified considering the housing market at this time.
-I would respectfully request the council reconsider this move until the housing market improves and more return for investment is available to general householders.
+I would respectfully request the council reconsider this move until the housing market improves and more return for investment is available to general ho

 3. Objection and Comment:

 As a rate payer within the City of Kalamunda I would like to voice my concern about your recent notice of increase in our rates.
-Having been a rate payer for over 15 years I cannot see the reason for this increase given the decrease in values of properties within our area and the decrease in rental rates as well.
-How can you confidently say that an increase in rates is warranted.
-I would like to know where you think our money is being used to the improvement of our community because I dont see it.
-I dont see that there are improvements of facilities for families within the Kalamunda area.
+Having been a rate payer reason for this increase given the decrease in values of properties within our area and the decrease in rental rates as well.
+How can you confidently say if would like to know where you think our money is being used to the improvement of our community because I dont see it.
+I dont see that there are imported the Kalamunda area.
 So please explain why this increase is required and how it is going to be used?

 4. Objection and Comment:

 Good evening.
 Could you explain.
-In detail, WHY my rates notice is expected to increase Atleast 2% while my most recent valuation of my property has dropped over 20% over 3 years.
-The whole area has not had an increase in house value since 2014 and generally house prices have dropped 5% yet you still see fit to charge your rate payers more?
-Honestly it's becoming a joke.
-Your services are woeful.
+In detail, WHY my rates notice is expected to increase Atleast 2% while my most recent valuation of my property has d whole area has not had an increase in house value since 2014 and generally house prices have dropped 5% yet you still see fit to charge your rate payer Your services are woeful.
 You do absolutely not enough with the exorbitant amount of money you seem gouge from the rate payers.
-Please reply with actual reasons to why we are getting yet another increase this year.
+Please reply with ac another increase this year.
 Sincerely.
 A very unhappy Forrestfield resident.

 5. Objection and Comment:

 To Whom It May Concern A rates increase in these financially tough conditions is abhorrent.
 Come on, families are struggling enough as it is!!!
 Please reconsider!

 6. Objection and Comment:

 To The Chief Executive Officer, I am sick and tired of my rates going up year after year my property is value had dropped.
-There is low economic growth at the moment and I can't afford to keep paying more and more every year.
+There is low economic growth paying more and more every year.
 My pay doesn't go up year after year, the boom times are well and truly over.
-I'm still wondering how you justify paying so much compared to all the other shores.
+I'm still wondering how you justify paying shores.
 You are almost double than the City of Belmont Down the road.
-I am unhappy with any more increases you are proposing to the rates and unhappy with what we get here in Forrestfield.
+I am unhappy with any more increases you are proposing to the rates and unhappy

 7. Objection and Comment:

 I am writing in protest to the current information circulating that our rates are set to increase.
-GRV has dropped significantly in High Wycombe as well as home valuations for sale.
-If anything we should be getting a refund for the last few years overcharge and a reduced rates this year to show actual losses in GRV.
-There has been little if any rates money actually spent improving this suburb in the 9 years I've paid my rates.
-Poor road designs along kalamunda rd and no traffic slow points on Edney Road, where average traffic speeds can be 80ks on weekends and evenings.
-I
+GRV has dropped significantly in High Wycombe as well as should be getting a refund for the last few years overcharge and a reduced rates this year to show actual losses in GRV.
+There has been little if any rates suburb in the 9 years I've paid my rates.
+Poor road designs along kalamunda rd and no traffic slow points on Edney Road, where average traffic speeds of